Charles Osgood: United States Army Band

-Immediately after graduating from Fordham, Osgood was hired as an announcer by WGMS (AM) and WGMS-FM, the classical music stations in Washington, D.C. (today WWRC and WTOP-FM respectively).
+Immediately after graduating from Fordham University, Osgood was hired as an announcer by WGMS (AM) and WGMS-FM, the classical music stations in Washington, D.C. (today WWRC and WTOP-FM respectively).
 Shortly afterward, however, he enlisted in the military to be the announcer for the United States Army Band.
 In 1991, he explained this turn of events in an interview with the Los Angeles Times.

-[After college graduation] I went right to work for a classical musical [sic] station in Washington called WGMS.
-I was an announcer.
-I learned a lot doing that.

-I was about to be drafted in the Army, this was 1954, and I ran into a guy while I was having dinner with a friend of mine and he was dressed in a white uniform, the most fancy uniform this side of the Ritz Hotel.
-It turned out he was the announcer for the United States Army Band.
-I asked him when he was getting out and he said within the next few weeks, so the next morning I was parked out at the commanding officer's office.
-He was impressed with the fact I could pronounce Rimsky-Korsakov.
-That's how I got the job.
-I spent three years with the United States Army Band.
-It was a great experience.

 Besides acting as the band's master of ceremonies, he performed as a pianist with the band and sang with the United States Army Chorus.